JacobPaxton/data_science_notes/notes_v4.md

 - Features that correlate with other features contribute to multicollinearity
     * Multicollinearity reduces model performance
     * Reduce multicollinearity by thresholding variance inflation factor (VIF)
+    * Can transform features by taking log, exponent, PCA, etc of the values
 - Scatterplots can show outliers; consider removing outlier datapoints
     * Removing outliers can improve model performance
 - You can always train a model first and evaluate which features were best!